arpithaar/genstudio-for-perf-mktng-engg-test/README.md

 * Navigate to http://localhost:9090/targets to check the target health
 * This will display the prometheus endpoint of Spring Boot app http://localhost:8080/actuator/prometheus that is being scraped
 ![Prometheus_UI.png](Prometheus_UI.png)
-* Install Grafana using the below command
+* Install Grafana for visualization using the below command
   ```
   brew install grafana
   ```